patricksouth/reflector-oidc-localhost/README.md

 Use <b>https://localhost/</b>

-Follow the link "OIDC - Attribute Reflector" and then "Access the protected page" and when prompted complete a login.
+Click the "Login" button and when prompted complete a login.

 On the redirect after login, the local host may be slow to respond, give it a chance.